 For students with special needs, the Disability Resource Center, also part of the Center for Student Success, offers appropriate accommodations and additional learning specialists for students who qualify for such services.
 Cabrini is committed to helping all students achieve their goals.

-The final part of the Center for Student Success is Cabrini’s Career and Professional Development.
-This group of dedicated professionals helps students decide on a major, write cover letters and resumes, practice interviewing, and learn how to search for jobs.
+The final part of the Center for Student Success is Cabrini’s Center for Career and Professional Development.
+This group of dedicated professionals helps students decide on a major, write cover letters and résumés, practice interviewing, and learn how to search for jobs.
 They also host career fairs on campus, connecting students to internships and to jobs.

 Cabrini students are active both on and off campus, participating in roughly 50 student clubs and organizations, 19 Division III sports teams, music and theater programs, campus events, and service trips and organizations.

 The Gorevin Gallery in the Holy Spirit Library hosts ongoing exhibitions from Cabrini students as well as local and national artists.
 The intimate gallery has featured artists such as David Campbell Wilson, Masthead x Phantom Hand, and Christine Palnik.
 The gallery also features design students’ senior work throughout the spring, inviting community members to share in the success of graduating students.